evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 # large language models

-A **large language model** (llm) transforms an input text string to an output text string.
-Trained on an enormous amount of textual data, it can make some pretty surprising transformations.
-Below is an example from the openai-codex model, prompted with a textual input, the model generates the most likely string completion as output (shown in blue highlight).
+A **large language model** (llm) gives a distribution over strings (that can be) conditioned on a prefix string.
+Trained on an enormous amount of textual data, it can make some pretty surprising conditional generations.
+Below is an example from the openai-codex model, prompted with a textual input, it generates the most likely string completion as output (shown in blue highlight).

 ![openai codex](/program-synthesis-primer/assets/llm-generation/codex.png){: width="95%" }